cloudcmd/dword/modules/jshint/README.md

 [![devDependency Status](https://img.shields.io/david/dev/jshint/jshint.svg?style=flat)](https://david-dm.org/jshint/jshint#info=devDependencies)
 [![Coverage Status](https://img.shields.io/coveralls/jshint/jshint.svg?style=flat)](https://coveralls.io/r/jshint/jshint?branch=master)

-JSHint is a community-driven tool to detect errors and potential problems in JavaScript code and to enforce your team's coding conventions.
-It is very flexible so you can easily adjust it to your particular coding guidelines and the environment you expect your code to execute in.
-JSHint is open source and will always stay this way.
+JSHint is a community-driven tool that detects errors and potential problems in JavaScript code.
+Since JSHint is so flexible, you can easily adjust it in the environment you expect your code to execute.
+JSHint is publicly available and will always stay this way.

 ## Our goal

-The goal of this project is to help JavaScript developers write complex programs without worrying about typos and language gotchas.
+The project aims to help JavaScript developers write complex programs without worrying about typos and language gotchas.

-Any code base eventually becomes huge at some point, and simple mistakes—that would not show themselves when written—can become show stoppers and waste hours of debugging.
-And this is when static code analysis tools come into play and help developers to spot such problems.
+Any code base eventually becomes huge at some point, so simple mistakes — that would not show themselves when written — can become show stoppers and add extra hours of debugging.
+So, static code analysis tools come into play and help developers spot such problems.
 JSHint scans a program written in JavaScript and reports about commonly made mistakes and potential bugs.
-The potential problem could be a syntax error, a bug due to implicit type conversion, a leaking variable or something else.
+The potential problem could be a syntax error, a bug due to an implicit type conversion, a leaking variable, or something else entirely.

 Only 15% of all programs linted on [jshint.com](http://jshint.com) pass the JSHint checks.
 In all other cases, JSHint finds some red flags that could've